 Every culture, every religion, every tribal sub-sect makes their own meanings, and agreement between sources is rare.
 There is one (and only one) source of knowledge and wisdom that we all share: natural reality.
 We don’t “believe in” reality; we live within it, every day, in accordance with its laws.
 Reality works the same for Hindus, Muslims, Jews, Christians, Pagans, Atheists, Jains, Buddhists, Taoists, and any other wisdom tradition you care to name.

 Reality is the one thing we (mostly) agree on (notwithstanding a handful of flat-earthers).
 Science is how humans from every tradition and culture describe and understand reality.
 It is the only truly interfaith scripture.
 Yes, it is fallible.
 Unlike other scriptural sources, science changes its mind when new evidence presents itself.
 That’s a good thing.
 Our interpretations can change and evolve, too.
 They should.

 Like any scripture, our interpretations will vary, even given the same source.
 That’s OK.
 There’s still plenty of room for mystery and wonder in the cosmos.
 Our differing cultures will influence our thinking, and that diversity will enrich our conversations about what it all means.
 But we will be starting from a common source.

 So what meanings can we discern from the way nature works?
 Lots of ‘em.
 What follows is a partial and ever-evolving list.
 You are free to make your own.
 Attend one of my talks or wait for my book if you want more on any given insight.

 As you may have discerned, these insights overlap somewhat.
 Some aspects of reality suggest more than one insight.
-If we lived ourselves into all of them, the biggest change might be a deep and enduring humility, a significant decrease in arrogance and self-righteousness, with greater acceptance of and compassion for our neighbors of all kinds.
+If we lived ourselves into all of them, the biggest changes might be: a deep and enduring humility; living in a constant state of awe, wonder and gratitude; a significant decrease in arrogance and self-righteousness; and with greater acceptance of and compassion for our neighbors of all kinds.